RaysceneNS/rayscenens.github.io/_posts/2018-08-17-Home-Assistant-How-to-Install-Readynas.md

 Home assistant requires a minimum python version of 3.5.6, as of this writing apt-get only makes 3.4.2 available on this system.
 To get around this issue we need to roll our own python build.

-To install the python 3.5.6 from source you will need a working gcc build environment first.
+To install the python 3.5.6 from source you will need a working GCC build environment first.
 The following apt-get will install the libraries required to build python3 as well as load development dependencies for python such as sqlite3.

 ```Bash
 apt-get install -y make build-essential libssl-dev zlib1g-dev libbz2-dev